 - All utility data is backed up to the cloud, as well as two additional data centers to ensure data integrity, security, and retrieval

 This project utilizes Sensus, a leading provider of utility infrastructure systems and metering product technologies.
 Performance Services also implemented Sensus FlexNet AMI, which utilizes a powerful, long-range radio system to transmit water data.
 This communication network interfaces seamlessly with the City of Jacksonville’s existing water customers and the utility billing system.
 The network captures meter operating data in real-time and helps the City reduce non-revenue water loss.

-City of Jacksonville residents also has access to a customer portal, providing direct access to their water consumption data.
+City of Jacksonville residents also have access to a customer portal, providing direct access to their water consumption data.
 It allows for greater visibility and management of their water usage.